 Income

-graduates with professional degree; $48,000/yr. for newly licensed
+Beginning: About $40,000/yr. for interns and new graduates with professional degree; $48,000/yr. for newly licensed architects.
+Positions in federal government start about $32,000-$39,000/yr.

-Average: About-$65,000/yr.
-Top: Department heads, chief architects and project managers can earn about $85,000/yr.
+Department heads, chief architects and project managers can earn about $85,000/yr.
 Principals and partners can earn $100,000/yr. or more.
-How Earnings Vary: Vary widely with size of firm, geographic location, function, experience and specialty. |

 Income